 Topical Relevance to other sites – This offsite data may relate to how important or authoritative a site might be compared to other sites as well, or to the importance of a particular page on a site compared to pages on other sites.
-So, pages that are associated with well-respected domains and are relevant to laptop computers, and all link to a particular site can indicate the relative importance of the site being linked to.
+So, pages associated with well-respected domains and are relevant to laptop computers, and all links to a particular site can indicate the relative importance of the site being linked to.

 Authoritative Relevance to other sites – The number of links to the site from others may indicate a higher authority associated with the particular site.
 The offsite data associated with a website may include information reflecting the site’s authority.
 A site with a high level of authority, generally relating to laptop computers, could be trusted to display pages with reliable content relating to laptop computers.

-Off site factors that indicate authority on site – Further, a site may be trusted to place pages in appropriate locations within a site according to the relative importance of each page, accurately defining the relevance of pages on the site.
+Off site factors that indicate authority on site – Further, a site may be trusted to place pages in appropriate locations within site according to the relative importance of each page, accurately defining the relevance of pages on the site.

 Reliability Signals – These may include:

-- The number of external links to pages from a site as well as the authority of external websites that have links to the website.
+- The number of external links to pages from a site and the authority of external websites that have links to the website.
 Sites associated with a great number of external links may be assigned a higher authority value than sites having fewer external links.
 This sounds a lot like Jon Kleinberg’s hub scores, where some sites are seen as very reliable pages that connect other important pages.

 - A site linked to by an external site with higher authority (such as a more reputable website) may be assigned a higher authority value than a site linked to by an external website with less authority.

-- The patent tells us that generally, the larger the number of external links to a web page, the higher the authority of the site hosting the web page.
+- The patent tells us that generally, the larger the number of external links to a web page, the higher the site’s authority hosting the web page.